-Squids, and cephalopds in general, might not be the sexiest animals out there, but their mating systems are quite interesting, to say the least.
-For instance the male bioluminescent Dana Octopus Squid uses its beak and sharp claws to pierce holes in its mate before using a penis-like appendage to insert sperm into the cuts.
+Squids and cephalopods, in general, might not be the sexiest animals out there, but their mating systems are quite interesting, to say the least.
+For instance, the male bioluminescent Dana Octopus Squid uses its beak and sharp claws to pierce holes in its mate before using a penis-like appendage to insert sperm into the cuts.
 Female giant squids bite bits off of the males during mating, turning coitus into a cannibalistic ecstasy.
-Add the Australian dumpling squid to the list of promiscuous cephalopods, after researchers closely studying the animal have found that it engages in exhausting three hours-long sexual intercourse.
-In the aftermath, the dumpling squid is extremely vulnerable to predators, fact which the researchers attribute it as possible reason for its short life span.
+Add the Australian dumpling squid to the list of promiscuous cephalopods, after researchers closely studying the animal found it engages in exhausting three hours-long sexual intercourse.
+In the aftermath, the dumpling squid is extremely vulnerable to predators, which might explain their short lifespan.

 “The squid mate for up to three hours and the male must physically restrain the female during this time,” said researcher Amanda Franklin from the University of Melbourne, Australia.